Custom Search

 Behavior

 Territorial, especially when paired up for breeding.
 Reputation to be aggressive, but are less aggressive than most other cichlids, and are actually pretty peaceful if paired up with other relatively robust species.
 Can live in small groups.
-Smart, messy, will up-route plants, learns to recognize their owners and learns when it's feeding time.
+Smart, messy, will up-root plants, learn to recognize their owners and learn when it's feeding time.
 Will sometimes swim to your hand if you put it into the tank.
-Have been known to let you know when it is hungry by putting on a performance, swimming to the surface of the water, opening and closing it's mouth.
-Needs some stimulation, or it may become board, and stressed becoming more susceptible to illness.
+Have been known to let you know when they are hungry by putting on a performance, swimming to the surface of the water, opening and closing their mouths.
+Need some stimulation or they may become bored and stressed, becoming more susceptible to illness.
 Their tanks should not be barren.
-They like to play with heaters, snails, and ping pong balls.
-Likes to dig in the gravel.
+They like to play with heaters, snails and Ping-Pong balls.
+Like to dig in the gravel.
 They will most enjoy being in a room where they can see you often.
 They like to watch their owners.
-Loves to eat, can be taught small tricks.
+Love to eat, can be taught small tricks.

-Compatibility Can be kept by itself or with other cichlids of the same size.
-Said to do best with other Oscars, but people do keep them with some types of barbs, catfish eels, knifefish and sharks.
-Also pacu, silver dollar, annostomus, large arawana, wolf fish and Polypterus of similar size.
+Can be kept by itself or with other cichlids of the same size.
+Said to do best with other oscars, but people do keep them with some types of barbs, Synodontis catfish (known as upside-down cats and squeaker catfish), clown or tiger loaches, and sharks.
+Also pacu, silver dollar, annostomus, large arowana, wolf fish and Polypterus of similar size.
 Will eat smaller fish.

 10 years